dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 }
 ```

-The `LoadAligned` and `LoadAlignedNonTemporal` require the input to be aligned.
+`LoadAligned` and `LoadAlignedNonTemporal` require the input to be aligned.
 Aligned reads and writes should be slightly faster but using them comes at a price of increased complexity.

 Currently .NET exposes only one API fo allocating unmanaged aligned memory: [NativeMemory.AlignedAlloc](https://learn.microsoft.com/dotnet/api/system.runtime.interopservices.nativememory.alignedalloc).
 In the future, we might provide [a dedicated API](https://github.com/dotnet/runtime/issues/27146) for allocating managed, aligned and hence pinned memory buffers.